Soen Nakagawa: Education

 In 1923, Soen (still Matoi) entered high school and became a boarder at the First Academy in Tokyo.
 Soen's childhood friend, Yamada Koun, enrolled on the same day as him.
 The two became roommates there and remained lifelong friends.
-It was expected that Soen would carry on the samurai tradition of his father, but Soen was pondering a more spiritual occupation.
-On one occasion Koun recalled young Soen talking once about how he was sitting zazen atop a platform on the balancing bars in the playground resulting in a "natural self-realization".
+Rather than carry on the samurai tradition of his father, Soen pondered a more spiritual occupation.
+Koun recalled one occasion when Soen talked about how he was sitting zazen atop a platform on the balancing bars in the playground resulting in a "natural self-realisation".
 Koun found this rather odd.
-Soen would write later, as a monk, that his high school years were spent in search of a meaningful occupation.
-At the school library Soen read a passage on impermanence and deluded approaches towards happiness by Schopenhauer, which provided young Soen with a sense of clarity.
-Soen next read Orategama by Hakuin, and found again great clarity in the words.
-He gave a copy to Yamada Koun, who showed great interest in Zen afterward.
+Soen would write later, as a monk, that his high school years were spent in search of a meaning in life.
+At the school library, Soen read a passage on impermanence and deluded approaches towards happiness by Schopenhauer, which provided him with a sense of clarity.
+Soen also found great clarity in the passages of Orategama by Hakuin.
+He gave a copy to Yamada Koun, beginning his own interest in Zen afterwards.

 In 1927, Soen and Yamada entered Tokyo Imperial University together, where Soen stayed in a dorm at the Pure Land temple Gangyo-ji.
 He majored in Japanese Literature, and it was here that he continued writing his poetry.
 While at the university Soen studied classics of both the East and West.
-He studied Buddhist Sutras and even the Bible.
-Life on campus was fun for him, he frequented the theater to hear renditions of classical masters and had a band of friends immersed within the artistic community of Japan.
+He studied Buddhist Sutras along with the Bible.
+He enjoyed campus life, where he frequented the theater to hear renditions of classical masters and had a band of friends immersed within the artistic community of Japan.
 Soen even started a small group at the university for people to sit zazen together, a tradition that lives on at the university to this day.
 Soen's final thesis was on the famous haiku poet, Matsuo Bashō.